Createdd/Writing/articles/SimpleDynamicNodeJS.md

 - Create a `mergeValues`function, that replaces your placeholders with the actual values generated from the API
 - Make sure to encode your files in a "utf8"-string instead using the raw buffer ([see docs](https://nodejs.org/dist/latest-v7.x/docs/api/fs.html#fs_fs_readfile_file_options_callback))
+- Refactor code creating a common header
+- Set the response head to HTML content type

+By now the render file should look like this:

+#### Get data from body and send POST request to route accordingly

+- Be sure that your search HTML performs a POST action
+- Handle the POST request with a querystring ([see docs](https://nodejs.org/dist/latest-v7.x/docs/api/querystring.html))
+-

+The POST handling should look like this: